Ernestine Anderson

 Ernestine Anderson (November 11, 1928 – March 10, 2016) was an American jazz and blues singer.
 In a career spanning more than six decades, she recorded over 30 albums.
 She was nominated four times for a Grammy Award.
 She sang at Carnegie Hall, the Kennedy Center, the Monterey Jazz Festival (six times over a 33-year span), as well as at jazz festivals all over the world.
 In the early 1990s she joined Qwest Records, the label founded by fellow Garfield High School graduate Quincy Jones.

+She was a twin sister to Joesephine Anderson.

 Life and career

 Ernestine Irene Anderson (and her twin sister Josephine) were born in Houston, Texas, on November 11, 1928.
 Her mother, Erma, was a housewife, and her father, Joseph, a construction worker who sang bass in a gospel quartet.
 By the age of three, Anderson showed a talent for singing along with her parents' old blues 78 rpm records by the likes of Bessie "The Empress of the Blues" Smith.
 Anderson started singing at a local church, singing solos in its gospel choir.

 Anderson tells of her early life in the 1998 book The Jazz Scene: